RuthyYao/product_review_sentiment_analysis/README.md

 ![read-me-banner-cropped-img](./images/read_me_banner_cropped.PNG)

-Further look at the Recall/Precision scorecard, it further endorse the choice of Random Forest Model as it achieves higher performance in detecting the negative sentiment.
+I also examine the Recall/Precision scorecard(Accuracy score is not quite useful due to the data is inbalanced).
+It further endorsed the choice of Random Forest Model as it achieved higher performance in detecting the negative sentiment.

 Recall (negative class)
 * Random Forest: 0.82